cakephp/bakery.cakephp.org/2015/01/02/CakePHP-3-0-0-RC1-Released.rst

 New Bake Plugin
 ~~~~~~~~~~~~~~~

-The ` cakebake` command is now a plugin.
+The `cake bake` command is now a plugin.
 This will help us evolve its
 code at a higher pace and introduce new code generators and
 configuration options.

-One important change concerning bake is that it now uses CakePHP's `
+One important change concerning bake is that it now uses CakePHP's
-View` system to render the templates.
+`View` system to render the templates.
 This means that it is possible
-to attach listeners to the ` Bake.beforeRender` and `
+to attach listeners to the `Bake.beforeRender` and
-Bake.afterRender` events to modify bake's output.
+`Bake.afterRender` events to modify bake's output.

 Additionally, the templating syntax has changed to make them more
 readable.
 If you had your own bake templates in the past, they will
 need to be updated to use the new syntax which uses erb style tags.
 To
-get the ` Bake` plugin run:
+get the `Bake` plugin run:

 ::